-1. Turn the computer upside down on a flat surface, with the battery bay toward you.

-2. Insert the battery into the battery bay (1) and push in until it is seated.
+- 1. Turn the computer upside down on a flat surface, with the battery bay toward you. - 2.
+Insert the battery into the battery bay (1) until it is seated.

-The battery release latches (2) automatically lock the battery into place.
+The battery release latch (2) automatically locks the battery into place.